bruin-data/bruin/docs/getting-started/tutorials/load-notion-postgres.md

   destination: postgres
  ```

-- name: The name of the asset.
+- `name`: The name of the asset.

-- type: Specifies the type of the asset.
-It will be always ingestr type for Notion.
+- `type`: Specifies the type of the asset.
+It will be always `ingestr` type for Notion.

-- connection: The name of the connection
+- `connection`: The name of the connection

-- source_connection: The name of the Notion connection defined in .bruin.yml.
+- `source_connection`: The name of the Notion connection defined in .bruin.yml.
-- source_table: The database id of Notion you want to ingest.
+- `source_table`: The database id of Notion you want to ingest.
-- destination: The name of the destination, you want to store.
+- `destination`: The name of the destination, you want to store.
 Here, we are using postgres sql

 #### Adding connection and credentials in .bruin.yml
 Make sure, you have [Notion credentials](https://dlthub.com/docs/dlt-ecosystem/verified-sources/notion#setup-guide) and Postgres credentials.